-\textit{Subhalo Detection Probability---} We quantify the detectability of subhalos with binary pulsars, incorporating the subhalo mass function, LOS acceleration projection effects, and spatiotemporal geometric requirements for joint detection.
-Based on DM-only simulations, we assume a power-law subhalo mass distribution in the Galactic halo~\cite{Springel_2008}:
+We quantify the detectability of subhalos with binary pulsars, incorporating the subhalo mass function, LOS acceleration projection effects, and spatiotemporal geometric requirements for joint detection.
+Based on DM-only simulations, we assume a power-law subhalo mass distribution in the Galactic halo~\citep{Springel_2008}:

 where $n$ is the number density.
-The normalization $A$ is set to the maximum allowed by the \texttt{FIRE-2} and \texttt{APOSTLE} simulations within 3~kpc of the Sun (the region hosting high-precision binary pulsars), the number density of subhalos with $M > 10^{6.5}\,M_\odot$ is at most $10^{-3}\,\mathrm{kpc}^{-3}$~\cite{Barry_2023,Sawala_2017}.
-This parameterization neglects baryonic effects (e.g., tidal stripping, and disk shocking)~\cite{Garrison_Kimmel_2017,Kelley_2019} and small-scale suppression from alternative DM models (e.g., warm, self-interacting, and fuzzy DM)~\cite{Lovell_2014,Tulin_2018,Du_2016}, which may lower the subhalo abundance well below this bound throughout the Milky Way.
+The normalization $A$ is set to the maximum allowed by the \texttt{FIRE-2} and \texttt{APOSTLE} simulations within 3~kpc of the Sun (the region hosting high-precision binary pulsars), the number density of subhalos with $M > 10^{6.5}\,M_\odot$ is at most $10^{-3}\,\mathrm{kpc}^{-3}$~\citep{Barry_2023,Sawala_2017}.
+This parameterization neglects baryonic effects (e.g., tidal stripping, and disk shocking~\citep{Garrison_Kimmel_2017,Kelley_2019}) and small-scale suppression from alternative DM models (e.g., warm, self-interacting, and fuzzy DM~\citep{Lovell_2014,Tulin_2018,Du_2016}), which may lower the subhalo abundance well below this bound throughout the Milky Way.
 Hence, our detection probability represents an optimistic upper limit, potentially overestimating the true rate by up to an order of magnitude.